Human Rights Act 1998: Journalistic freedom

 In 2008, Paul Dacre (as editor of the Daily Mail) criticised the Human Rights Act for allowing, in effect, a right to privacy at English law despite the fact that Parliament has not passed such legislation.
 He was referring to the indirect horizontal effect of the Human Rights Act on the doctrine of breach of confidence which has moved English law closer towards a common law right to privacy.
 In response, the Lord Chancellor, Lord Falconer stated that the Human Rights Act had been passed by Parliament, that people's private lives needed protection and that the judge in the case had interpreted relevant authorities correctly.

+Immigration

+The Human Rights Act 1998 has faced significant criticism from politicians and media commentators who argue that it makes it difficult to control illegal migration and deport foreign criminals.
+Critics say that the act benefits the undeserving at the expense of society as a whole, including criminals seeking to evade punishment or foreign terrorists wishing to avoid deportation.
+From around 2003 onwards, critics increasingly focused on court decisions like Chahal v UK that made it harder to deport foreign terrorism suspects.
+A human rights appeal invoking Article 8 of the European Convention is the most common way of challenging deportation.

 Inadequacy

 In contrast, some have argued that the Human Rights Act does not give adequate protection to rights because of the ability for the government to derogate from Convention rights under article 15.
-Recent cases such as R (ProLife Alliance) v.
-BBC [2002] EWCA Civ 297 have been decided in reference to common law rights rather than statutory rights.
+Recent cases such as R (ProLife Alliance) v BBC [2002] EWCA Civ 297 have been decided in reference to common law rights rather than statutory rights.
 Where there is no clear precedent in the common law, judges remain accused of judicial activism.